 All plants, including weeds, need sunlight to grow.
 If your layer of mulch is thick enough to block the light, the weeds won’t grow.
 This helps prevent weed seeds from germinating, which in turn, helps cut down on the amount of weeding you have to do.

 If you have enough mulch down, you may not have to do ANY weeding at all.
 And if you do have a few weeds pop up, pulling them is so easy, since the soil below the mulch stays loose and moist.

 Mulch is fantastic at holding in more moisture in the garden.
-This especially benefits hot, dry climates like mine.
+I live in the high desert, and moisture retention is very important for hot, dry climates like mine.
 Mulch will help you reduce the amount of watering you have to do in your vegetable garden.
 It will also help your plants survive during a drought or a vacation.

 Mulch also helps reduce evaporation.
 A mulched garden can hold up to 70% more moisture than an uncovered garden.
 Think of all the time and money you can save by reducing your watering times!